Skip to main content

 Additionally, certain dietary patterns have proven beneficial.
 The DASH (Dietary Approaches to Stop Hypertension) diet and the Mediterranean diet, both rich in fiber, healthy fats, and antioxidants, are highly recommended for improving insulin sensitivity and hormonal balance.
 The ketogenic diet, while a more intensive approach, has also been shown to lower androgen levels and improve reproductive hormone profiles by shifting the body’s primary fuel source from glucose to fat.

 The inclusion of specific micronutrients and compounds with anti-inflammatory and antioxidant properties can further enhance these effects.
 Omega-3 fatty acids, found in fish oil, and Vitamin D are two such examples.
-They work to quell the that is often present in PCOS and contributes to insulin resistance.
+They work to quell the chronic low-grade inflammation that is often present in PCOS and contributes to insulin resistance.
 By reducing inflammatory markers like C-reactive protein (CRP) and certain interleukins, these nutrients help to create a more favorable metabolic environment for hormonal regulation.

 Comparison of Dietary Interventions for PCOS